-Social interaction is key to having the ability to comprehend socially meaningful sounds, but people who suffer from hearing loss may find themselves isolated.
+Social interaction is key to having the ability to comprehend socially meaningful sounds.
+But people who suffer from hearing loss may find themselves isolated.
 Social isolation is just one of the mental and emotional effects of hearing loss.

-If your hearing loss stems from sensorineural complications, attentive listening to high-frequency sounds can improve the stimulation the hair cells, or cilia, and the auditory nerve in your ears.
+If your hearing loss stems from sensorineural complications, attentive listening to high-frequency sounds can improve the stimulation of the hair cells, or cilia, and the auditory nerve in your ears.
 Hair cells that have been flattened by excessive noise can be stimulated to return to their upright position by listening to high-frequency sounds.

 The inability to listen, or actively distinguishing and focusing on the sounds that you hear, can make it difficult to be surrounded by noise and participate in a conversation.
 It is also an indication that you may suffer from complications related to auditory processing.
 Exposing yourself to socially meaningful sounds may help develop stronger neural connections between your right ear and the left side of your brain, which control your language and auditory processes.

 Researchers at Georgia State University used green tree frogs to examine how hearing socially meaningful sounds are able to alter the structure of the ear, giving it the enhanced ability to recognize those sounds.
 The green tree frogs were used because of their simple social system in which there are no more than two vocal calls.
 The researchers observed the manner in which the animals heard socially meaningful sounds after being exposed to them for a prolonged period of time.
 They compared that to how the animals responded to sounds while in social isolation or to random sounds.